United States Bankruptcy Court

 Unless otherwise ordered, matters before Judge Chapman shall be conducted in accordance with any Case Management Order entered in a pending case and, to the extent not inconsistent, the following practices:

 Pursuant to Local Rule 5070-1, a moving party or applicant must contact Chambers to obtain a hearing date prior to filing and serving a motion, cross-motion, application or any other request for relief requiring a hearing.
-All scheduling requests should be directed to Jason Chien, Courtroom Deputy, or to the Law Clerk assigned to the case.
+All scheduling requests should be directed to Greg White, Courtroom Deputy, or to the Law Clerk assigned to the case.

 Requests for relief requiring a hearing that are filed without first obtaining a hearing date will not be scheduled for hearing on the Court’s calendar.